z0981090668/accounting/README.md

 # System Architecture Overview

 This system is implemented using the Java Spring Boot MVC framework and connects to a PostgreSQL database.
 Below is an overview of the architecture and key components of the system.

-## Architecture

-In this architecture, the **Model** layer is responsible for creating database tables and providing getter and setter methods.
 The MVC architecture is divided into three parts: **Model**, **View**, and **Controller**.

 ### All Layers:
 - **Repository**: Responsible for interacting with the Model and handling the data storage layer.
 - **Service**: Implements the business logic.
+- **Model**: Responsible for creating database tables and providing getter and setter methods.
 - **Controller**: Packages the business logic into APIs for the front-end **View** layer to consume.

 The **View** layer is further divided into two parts: